-Before proceeding, it is worth stressing that the two pulsar populations aforementioned also clearly appear in figs~\ref{fig2} - \ref{fig5}.

 These extremely small values of $\epsilon_{B}$ and $\eta$ have very important consequences as regards the detectability of GWs generated by the pulsars, whether the ellipticity is mainly due to the magnetic dipole of the pulsars themselves.

-Our calculations show that the GW amplitudes for most of these pulsars are at best seven orders of magnitude smaller than those obtained by assuming the spindown limit, see Fig.~\ref{fig6}.
+Our calculations show that the GW amplitudes for most of these pulsars are at best seven orders of magnitude smaller than those obtained by assuming the spindown limit (SD), see Fig.~\ref{fig6}.
 Notice that, even considering an extremely optimistic case, the value of the ellipticity is at best $\epsilon_{B} \sim 10^{-5}$ (for PSR J1846-0258) and the corresponding efficiency $\eta \sim 10^{-8}$.
 Thus, the GW amplitude even in this case would be four orders of magnitude lower than the amplitude obtained by assuming the spindown limit ($\eta =1$).